Like to know

 how?

-take a look at the manual!
+Take a look at the manual!

-Chapter One
+Chapter 1

 System Requirements and installation

 To use GoldPriceOne you need a Mac with Apple Silicon (M1, M2, M3, M4 and so on).
 Minimum operating system version is 14.6 (MacOS Sonoma).
-A working internet connection is mandantory to receive gold price updates and alerts.

 You can install GoldPriceOne via the Apple Mac App Store.
 The application will be placed within your applications directory.

-Chapter Two
+Chapter 2

 Settings + preferences